ChrisYoxall/azure.play/go/functions/README.md

 Build the Go app.
 It needs to be built to run on the same OS as the function host.
-Note that I had an issue when deploying to Azure as my as my local glibc was ahead of the one on the host.
+Note that I had an issue when deploying to Azure as my local glibc was ahead of the one on the host.
 To resolve did a build with cgo disabled:

     GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -ldflags="-w -s" -o app